 - Titled or registered items like vehicles

-Some food items, prescriptions and articles traded in on new items are generally tax-exempt.
-A full list of tax exempt items is available from the Department of Revenue.
+Some food items, prescriptions, and articles traded in on new items are generally tax-exempt.
+A full list of tax-exempt items in Louisiana is available from the Department of Revenue.

 Digital products are taxable in Louisiana.

 Most services aren’t taxable in Louisiana, however, there are a few exceptions, some of which include: